 includes batteries, kit lens

-Nikon D7100 Hands-on Preview
+Nikon D7100 Review

-Key changes include a new, higher-resolution image sensor which looks to be related to that used in the Nikon D5200, as it shares the same 24.1 megapixel resolution.
-Importantly, though, it lacks that camera's optical low-pass filter, and so should yield better per-pixel detail.
-As in that camera, it is paired with an EXPEED 3 image processor, which debuted in the pro-oriented Nikon D4.
-There's also a new autofocus system, based around a Multi-CAM 3500DX AF sensor as seen previously in the Nikon D300 and D300S.
+With the Nikon D7100, that new model line is continued with a brand-new camera that shares much of the D7000's DNA, but with improvements throughout.
+Some of these draw features that debuted in Nikon's professional cameras, others borrowed from consumer models, and a couple of the most interesting developed uniquely for this camera.
+Among the key changes is a new, higher-resolution image sensor which looks to be related to the one used in the mid-level Nikon D5200; both share the same 24.1-megapixel resolution.
+Importantly, though, the D7100 lacks an optical low-pass filter, and so should yield better per-pixel detail than the D7000 and D5200.
+As in the D5200, it is paired with an EXPEED 3 image processor, which debuted in the pro-oriented Nikon D4.
+There's also a new 51-point autofocus system, based around a Multi-CAM 3500DX AF sensor as seen previously in the Nikon D300 and D300S.
 Other tweaks include a larger LCD display with white subpixels for extra brightness, a new OLED display inside the optical viewfinder, and improved movie capture feature set with stereo internal mic, headphone jack, and support for 1080p30 and 720p60 recording.

 Walkaround.
 At first glance, though, the two cameras look pretty similar.
 Place the Nikon D7100 and D7000 side by side, and it doesn't take long to pick up on subtle adjustments around the newer camera's body.
 The most important feature of that body is retained, though: It's still weather-sealed to the same standard as the D300S and D7000.
 Like the latter, it bears magnesium-alloy panels top and rear, while the front, bottom, and sides are crafted from polycarbonate plastic.
 Overall, body width and height have increased by a tenth of an inch or so (2-4mm), while depth is reduced by under a tenth of an inch (1mm).
 Body-only weight has fallen by half an ounce (15g).

 Looking at the front of the D7100, the first change you'll notice are softer, more flowing lines than in the previous camera.
-The handgrip has been reprofiled, and its leatherette wrap now stops short of the front control dial, while the red accent sits snug in between leatherette and metal.
+The handgrip has been re-profiled, and its leatherette wrap now stops short of the front control dial, while the red accent sits snug in between leatherette and metal.
 The front infrared remote control receiver is now a rounded-off triangle rather than an oval, and the three-hole microphone port has vanished altogether.
 (More on that in a moment.)
 The basic layout is otherwise unchanged from this angle, however.